GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 : These extensions provide tools for viewing, editing, organizing, and sharing images and photos.
 They may also offer features for capturing screenshots, image searching, and integrating with popular image hosting or editing services.

 Communication
 : Extensions that enable communications.
-This category covers a wide variety of things: composing and templating emails, email management, screen sharing, video conferencing apps and ehancements, and much more.
+This category covers a wide variety of things: composing and templating emails, email management, screen sharing, video conferencing apps and enhancements, and much more.

 Developer Tools
 : Extensions that help web developers perform tasks like debugging, performance analysis, code linting, and tools that enhance the browser's Dev Tools.
 For example, real-time HTML/CSS/JavaScript editing, API testing, and CSS inspection.